College of Pharmacy and Health Sciences

 Students enrolling as first-year students at Butler University and declaring pre-pharmacy as their initial major are eligible to be automatically admitted to the P1 year of the pharmacy program upon completion of their third semester of Butler enrollment if they meet the following criteria:

-- Cumulative grade point average (GPA) at Butler University of 3.0 or higher.
+- Cumulative GPA at Butler University of 3.0 or higher.

 - No grade lower than C- in any of the pre-pharmacy courses noted above.
 A student may repeat a course to satisfy a subsequent course prerequisite.
 (Note: Withdrawals during the first student year will have no effect on the GPA calculation, but courses must be completed.
 A withdrawal during the fall semester, sophomore year from one of the nine classes used in the automatic advancement formula will result in loss of automatic advancement.)